DevExpress/devextreme-documentation/api-reference/_hidden/dxFilterBuilderField/editorOptions.md

 [note]

-Do not specify the **onValueChanged** option in this object.
+Do not specify the **onValueChanged** property in this object.
 If you need to add custom logic to the default value change handler, override the handler in the [onEditorPreparing](/api-reference/10%20UI%20Widgets/dxFilterBuilder/1%20Configuration/onEditorPreparing.md '/Documentation/ApiReference/UI_Widgets/dxFilterBuilder/Configuration/#onEditorPreparing') function as follows:

 ---
 ##### jQuery